xu000112-bit/xu000112-bit/README.md

-### Hi there, I am Qinzheng Xu! 👋
+### Hi there 👋

+I am Qinzheng Xu, an Economics Ph.D.
+Candidate at **Tulane University's School of Liberal Arts**.

-- 🔭 Exploring Health Economics and Financial Intermediation Research.
+- 🔭 Currently researching Health Economics and Financial Intermediation.
-- 🌱 Learning Computer Science to enhance my toolkit with algorithms and coding skills. 🖥️💡
+- 🌱 Proficient in Python programming.
+- 🚀 Enjoy developing new games and interesting applications.
+Check out my Tank game [here](https://github.com/xu000112-bit/Tank-War)
+- 😄 Pronouns: he/him

 <!--
 **xu000112-bit/xu000112-bit** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.